Azim-Ahmed/React-flow-examples-apps/README.md

 # React-flow-examples-apps
-This repository is created for reactflow examples app show case.
+This repository is created for reactflow examples app show cases.

 # 🚀 React Flow Examples • Workflow Automation • Visual Flow Builder
 *A curated collection of advanced, real-world **ReactFlow examples** used for automation workflows, chatbot builders, drag‑and‑drop editors, visual node systems, and AI‑powered pipelines.*